 Once the updating had reached a stage a little less frantic, I returned to the part I actually enjoy – the cooking.
 Back in January I wrote my 2022 food bucket list – yes, another list, I like lists – and so far I’ve ticked off only one bucket list dish: creamy twice-baked crab soufflés, a winner in my book especially as the leftovers (because of course you make six soufflés when there’s only two of you) are equally delicious a few hours later, cold from the fridge.

 However, over the last month or so, I’ve actually baked two varieties of hand pies (and croissants but that’s a disaster story for another day) and I have no intention of using shop-bought puff pastry again.
 You heard it here first folks.
-(Disclaimer: I MIGHT use shop-bought puff pastry again.
-But I promise never for sweet recipes.)
+(Disclaimer: I MIGHT use shop-bought puff pastry again.)

 Nectarine cheesecake hand pies